bcgov/GDX-Analytics-Looker-cfms_block/README.md

 ### [Flow Diagrams](./flow_diagrams/)

 Diagrams showing the flows that are modelled are included in [flow_diagrams/](./flow_diagrams/).
 The XML files can be edited using the free online [Draw IO](https://www.draw.io/) tool.

-## Project Status

-This project is at its final development phases, however GDX Analytics team will continue to update and maintain the LookerML files as required.

 ## Getting Help